- 📖 Geeky Medics OSCE Book

 Testicular torsion refers to the twisting of the spermatic cord within the scrotum.
-This leads to occlusion of the testicular venous return and subsequent compromise of the arterial supply, resulting in ischaemia of the testis.1
+This leads to occlusion of testicular venous return and subsequent compromise of the arterial supply, resulting in ischaemia of the testis.1

 The spermatic cord carries a collection of vessels, nerves and ducts to supply the testes.
-The tunica vaginalis is a closed sac from the parietal peritoneum, that encloses and holds the posterolateral portion of the testes and epididymis in place.
-Similarly, the gubernaculum fixes the testes, but does so at the base of the scrotum (Figures 1,2).4-5
+The tunica vaginalis is a closed sac from the parietal peritoneum which encloses and holds the posterolateral portion of the testes and epididymis in place.
+Similarly, the gubernaculum fixes the testes but does so at the base of the scrotum (Figure 1 and 2).4-5

-There are two mechanisms for testicular torsion:
+There are two mechanisms for testicular torsion, intravaginal and extravaginal.

-This occurs due to a higher than usual attachment point of the tunica vaginalis to the testis and epididymis within its’ sac.
+This occurs due to a higher than usual attachment point of the tunica vaginalis to the testis and epididymis within the sac.
 Hence, the testes swing and rotate freely within the tunica vaginalis.
-This leads to the formation of the bell-clapper deformity – a free-moving cord inside the scrotum that resembles a ‘clapper in a bell.’
+This leads to the formation of the bell-clapper deformity, a free-moving cord inside the scrotum that resembles a ‘clapper in a bell.’

 Whether the mechanism is intravaginal or extravaginal, the torsion of the spermatic cord will increase venous pressure and congestion, which then leads to a decrease in arterial blood flow and subsequent ischaemia.6

-An important differential of testicular torsion is torsion of the testicular or epididymal appendix.
-These are embryological remnants that can become torted, leading to an acute scrotum.
+These structures are embryological remnants that can become torted, leading to an acute scrotum.
 The testicular appendage, also called the hydatid of Morgagni, is a remnant of the Mullerian duct.
-More commonly present, it is located on the superior pole of the testis.
+It is located on the superior pole of the testis.